 Mike Harris, scientist - Department of Biology & Wildlife, Institute of Arctic Biology

-Link Olson, (member) scientist- Museum of the North
+Link Olson, scientist- Department of Biology & Wildlife, University of Alaska Museum of the North

-Jan Straley, (member) scientist- UAS School of Arts and Sciences, Marine Biology
+Jan Straley, scientist- UAS School of Arts and Sciences, Marine Biology

 Anshul Pandya, (alternate member) scientist- Chukchi Campus